-Non-specified Investments: Shares (defined as equity and equity like instruments) are the only investment type that the Authority has identified that meets the definition of a non-specified investment in the government guidance.
+Non-specified Investments: Shares are the only investment type that the Authority has identified that meets the definition of a non-specified investment in the government guidance.
 The limits above on share investments are therefore also the Authority's upper limits on non-specified investments.
 The Authority has not adopted any procedures for determining further categories of non-specified investment since none are likely to meet the definition.